en

 Ready for a crazy night?
 Image via Orca Nagoya

 It has 3 main rooms, the top 20 DJ is the main room, the hip-hop room, and the EDM room.
 The 12th floor is the VIP area and has a sophisticated and relaxed atmosphere.
 Orca Nagoya is one of those places where foreign and Japanese people mingle.
-Their parties have the most popular national and international DJs of the club scene such as Steve Aoki or DJ Kaori.
-And if you are there until closing you will receive a discount for Club Sango, which is the Orca after party club.
+Their parties have the most popular national and international DJs in the club scene such as Steve Aoki or DJ Kaori.
+And if you are there until closing you will receive a discount for Club Sango, which is the Orca after-party club.

 Orca Nagoya (オルカ ナゴヤ)